 Polignano: Poetry Suspended over the Sea

-Polignano's roots are deeply rooted in Greek and Roman history.
-During the Middle Ages, the town developed fortifications to defend itself from pirate raids.
-The Grotta Palazzese, already famous in the 18th century for its noble dinners, continues to amaze tourists and visitors thanks to its scenic location overlooking the sea.
+Polignano's roots are steeped in Greek and Roman history.
+During the Middle Ages, the town developed fortifications to defend itself from pirate incursions.
+Grotta Palazzese, famous since the 18th century for its noble dinners, continues to amaze tourists and visitors with its scenic position overlooking the sea.

 Monopoli: Port of History and Freedom